Get

 You’ll need to supervise your dog and cat’s interactions for the first few weeks to ensure nothing gets out of hand.
 This means constantly watching your dog and your cat whenever they’re together and ensuring they can’t get together when you’re not there to supervise.

 Once your cat and dog stop caring so much about each other and consistently leave each other alone, you can take a step back and not supervise every interaction.
-However, if your dog continues to stay hyper-focused on the cat, you’ll need to continue to supervise interactions.
+However, if your dog continues to stay hyper-focused on the cat, you must continue to supervise their interactions.

 Little dog maltese and black and white cat sitting with owner on the sofa in home